-The most relevant feature of this bound is its independence of $\mathbf{x}$.
-Although Chebyshev's inequality is known to be loose (since it only relies on the first two moments of the distribution) it is also completely general, and it can be read as saying that the embedding distortion associated to a randomly drawn permutation codeword is not likely to be too different from the average~$\overline{\|\mathbf{w}\|^2}$ for large~$n$.
+Although Chebyshev's inequality is known to be loose it is also completely general, and it can be read as saying that the embedding distortion associated to a randomly drawn permutation codeword is not likely to be too different from the average~$\overline{\|\mathbf{w}\|^2}$ for large~$n$.
 This fact will be empirically verified in Section~\ref{sec:results}.

-Despite these considerations, one might still be concerned about the rare instances in which $\|\boldsymbol{W}\|^2$ clearly deviates from the average.
+Despite these considerations, one might still be concerned about the rare instances in which $\|\boldsymbol{W}\|^2$ deviates from the average.
 We will see next that the geometry of permutation coding strictly confines the maximum distortion~\eqref{eq:wmax} in terms of the average distortion~\eqref{eq:wm_av_2}.